 BETTER CASH FLOW

 Keeping a healthy cash flow is a perennial challenge for those investing in rental properties.
-But with multi-family properties, you’ll see larger cash flow.
+But with multi-family assets, you’ll see larger cash flow.
 You have more tenants paying rent, so you have more money left over after making the mortgage payment and taking care of other expenses like insurance and maintenance.

 Buying multi-family properties in Cleveland also streamlines the mortgage end of things.
 You have to deal with only one mortgage for multiple tenants instead of multiple mortgages for single-family dwellings to accommodate an equivalent number of tenants.
 So you save time, a ton of paperwork, and possibly money.